Visual processing abnormalities in schizophrenia: Crowding phenomenon

 Crowding refers to the phenomenon where recognition of visual stimuli presented in the periphery is impaired by the presence of other nearby objects (sometimes called "flankers").
 Abnormal crowding has been observed in schizophrenia, with different groups reporting stronger or weaker crowding effects.

 Gaze shifts

-During gaze shifts, for example when an object appears in the periphery, human usually move both their eye and head to capture the object of interest.
+During gaze shifts, for example when an object appears in the periphery, humans usually move both their eyes and head to capture the object of interest.
 In experiments, in which participants needed to shift their gaze to detect a visual target, people with schizophrenia exhibit abnormal eye-head coordination, and no modulation of saccadic latency (the delay between onset of the stimulus in the periphery and the start of the gaze shift) occurred, which is usually task dependent in healthy controls as they adjust to different task in terms of saccadic latency.

 Perception of faces and facial emotions

 Faces

 Face perception is a function of the visual system which is critical for social behavior.
 People with schizophrenia have shown abnormalities in tasks designed to probe facial processing and recognition.
 Specifically, performance deficits have been observed in this disorder when subjects were asked to identify degraded pictures of faces, and the deficits observed were specific to those with predominantly disorganized symptoms.
 Another experiment using the same stimuli during EEG found poorer performance and slower reaction times among those with schizophrenia, as well as abnormalities in beta band activity.
 The authors state that these results are related to deficits in long range coordination of neural activity, as described for contour detection.
 Another experiment using EEG and structural MRI to examine facial processing abnormalities in schizophrenia found decreased N170 component responses, and this was correlated with decreased gray matter volumes in the fusiform gyrus.
 There is evidence that the fusiform face area is a visual cortical region that may be specialized for detecting faces.
 The authors of this study conclude that their data support a specific face processing deficit in schizophrenia.
 However, another study using fractured images of faces found that people with schizophrenia were better than healthy adults at identifying images of famous people that had been distorted.
 These experiments state that this may be evidence of weaker "configural" processing in schizophrenia, who instead may rely more on local image features for face identification, as these were preserved in their image manipulation.